wswwfhrace-ops/race-demo-manager/README.md

 This folder can be anywhere, so place it in a convenient location.

+# Important
+Some of the demos saved will not be up to standard.
+In some cases:
+- The beginning of a run may be missing.
+- A demo might fail to play.

+This issue originates from the games themselves and is not caused by Race Demo Manager.

+One can mitigate the issue by waiting between starting clicking the restart bind and starting an attempt, to give the game time to stop and create the next demo.
+Although this might not be practical.

+It is still recommended to save the server demo of runs you would like to keep.

 # Running
 On first launch
 - Enter player name